hack-club-pesu/hack-club-pesu.github.io/content/_hackevents/WorkShop-1.md

  >**Dates**: 16-18 February 2021,<br/>
  >**Venue**: Will be announced shortly.

-As Moore’s Law slows down, there is increasing interest in the use of hardware accelerators, especially for big data AI/ML workloads.
+As Moore’s Law slows down, there is increasing interest in the use of hardware accelerators, especially for ML / Big Data workloads.
 Examples include Google’s Tensor Processing Units and the recent Inferentia from Amazon.
 HACK club presents a 3-day workshop for getting started with hardware acceleration.
-The workshop aims to introduce you to an overview of hardware acceleration for ML/Big-Data workloads, high-level design framework for hardware design and industry standard CAD tools for Intel FPGAs.
+The workshop aims to introduce you to an overview of hardware acceleration for ML / Big Data workloads, high-level design framework for hardware design and industry standard CAD tools for Intel FPGAs.

 **Agenda for the workshop:**